In the Groups section of the Microsoft 365 admin center, you can create and manage these types of groups:

 Shared mailboxes include a calendar that can be used for collaboration.

-Users with permissions to the group mailbox can send as or send on behalf of the mailbox email address if the administrator has given that user permissions to do that.
-This is particularly useful for help and support mailboxes because users can send emails from "Contoso Support" or "Building A Reception Desk."
+Users with permissions to the group mailbox can send as or send on behalf of the mailbox email address, if the administrator has given that user permissions to do that.
+This is especially useful for help and support mailboxes because users can send emails from "Contoso Support" or "Building A Reception Desk."

 It's not possible to migrate a shared mailbox to a Microsoft 365 Group.